Inventory of hazardous jobs

 Via LuxTrust: if the head of inventory has signed the declaration electronically, they must send it electronically, i.e. by email to sipori@ms.etat.lu.

-By post or fax: if the head of inventory has manually signed the declaration, they may send it by post or fax to the Occupational Health Department together with the annexe(s) which must also be signed manually.
+By post or fax: Once the head of inventory has signed the declaration by hand, they may send it by post or fax to the Occupational Health Department, accompanied by the appendix (or appendices), also signed by hand.

 Annexe : inventaire des risques d'un poste de travail (inventory of risks in the workplace)

-It is necessary to complete one annexe per workplace/position.
+It is necessary to complete one annex per workplace/position.

 The head of inventory must identify the risks which are likely to impact the health and/or safety of employees.

-To this purpose, it is necessary to answer the questions in the general questionnaire (page 6 in the practical guide).
+To do so, please complete the general questionnaire (page 6 of the practical guide).
 Depending on the answers provided, the head of inventory will be able to identify the types of risk to cover and also to detect if the business is concerned by the following risks:

 • chemical risks;